YoteZip/LinuxCrackingBible/README.md

 - Make sure you are properly overriding any DLLs that you are using (including any that come from a crack)

-- Try disabling Goldberg Experimental's overlay if your game is DirectX9, as DX9 games generally don't play nice with it
+- Try disabling Goldberg Experimental's overlay if your game is DirectX9 or Vulkan, as DX9/Vulkan games sometimes don't play nice with it

 - Flip from `Proton-GE` to `Wine-GE`/`Kron4ek`, or vice versa